top of page

 Gold: Exceptional technical riding skills are required to navigate challenging terrains, including steep inclines, rocky sections, tree roots, mud, and obstacles like large logs, switchbacks, creek beds, and slippery rocks.
 Riders must maintain balance and control, mastering slow-speed manoeuvres, tight turns, and precision in negotiating these obstacles.
 The course lasts for over four hours, demanding stamina and skill to tackle the varied conditions.

-Silver: Fundamental technical riding skills are required to handle off-road terrain, navigate obstacles, and tackle moderate inclines and descents.
-The course includes medium to large logs, ledges, tight turns, large tires, pipes, creek beds, and slippery rocks, with a duration of over 3.5 hours.
-Bronze / +45 / Women / Junior: Basic technical riding skills are essential for handling off-road terrain, navigating obstacles, and tackling moderate inclines and descents.
+Bronze / Iron / Women / Junior: Basic technical riding skills are essential for handling off-road terrain, navigating obstacles, and tackling moderate inclines and descents.
 Riders must develop skills in low-speed manoeuvres, negotiating turns, and controlling the bike in simple off-road conditions.
 The course includes moderate logs, rocky outcrops, slippery rocks, truck tires, pipes, and creek beds, with a duration of over 3 hours.
-Still not sure?
-Get in touch with the team - gday@whes.au and we can help you out.

-To compete as a junior in 2025, you must be 15 or under as of 1 January 2025.
+To compete as a junior in 2025, you must be 15 or under as of 1 January 2026.
 There is no lower age or bike size limit, but please note:

 Juniors ride the same track as senior riders, most on full-size bikes.
 Riders must be skilled and experienced, as hard enduro is both mentally and physically demanding.

-Membership: $50 (required before signing up for series events) Entry Fees (includes breakfast & lunch or a food van voucher, drinks, and camping):
+Entry Fees (includes breakfast & lunch or a food van voucher, drinks, and camping):

-Event Pass: $120 per event (paid individually)
+• Event Pass: $120 per event (paid individually)

-Early Bird Special: $100 per round when you sign up for all series events before 8:00 PM on Monday, April 28 – Don’t miss out!
+• Early Bird Special: $100 per round when you sign up for all series events before 8:00 PM on Monday, April 28 – Don’t miss out!

 Refunds are available for withdrawals made via email before entries close.